Why Real User Monitoring Matters

 • You’ve worked hard on a site or mobile application, but have absolutely no idea who’s using it or if any of the features you’ve created for it are being used.

-If you’ve found yourself experiencing any of the above scenarios, I’m sure you wish you experienced the exact opposite of them.
+If you’ve found yourself experiencing any of the above scenarios, I’m sure you thought “there must be a better way!”

-Imagine if your team released a feature that significantly improved customer engagement, and you weren’t surprised at that impressive result.
+Imagine if your team released a feature that significantly improved customer engagement, and you weren’t taken by surprise at that impressive result.

 Imagine if you spent your time fixing a production bug, and knew for sure that your fix would help thousands of customers.